List of Rambo characters: Maria Beltran

 Maria Beltran (Adriana Barraza) has been described as someone who is "like a sister" to Rambo and has worked on Rambo's father's farm all her life.
 Maria has a granddaughter Gabriela who helps her out on the farm.
 Gabriela is a nursing student.

 Carmen Delgado

 Carmen Delgado (Paz Vega) is an independent reporter covering the drug trade in Mexico.
 She aids Rambo after her younger half-sister was kidnapped and killed by a Mexican cartel.

 Hugo Martinez

 Hugo Martinez (Sergio Peris-Mencheta) is the leader of a Mexican cartel and the main antagonist of Rambo: Last Blood.

 Victor Martinez

 Victor Martinez (Óscar Jaenada) is the co-leader of a Mexican cartel along with his brother Hugo and the secondary antagonist of Rambo: Last Blood.

 Gabriela Beltran

-Gabriela Beltran (Yvette Monreal) is Rambo's surrogate niece who was kidnapped by a drug cartel in Mexico.
+Gabriela Beltran (Yvette Monreal) is Rambo's surrogate niece in Mexico who is kidnapped by a drug cartel.
 Rambo treats her like one of the family.
 Gabriela is a nursing student who went to Mexico to find her estranged father and why he left her.